devopshobbies/boundary-vault-stack/README.md

 # Hashicorp Vault and Boundary stack
-Deploy a sample of HCP Vault and Boundary using End-To-End automation.
+Deploy a sample of self-hosted HCP Vault and Boundary using End-To-End automation.